kemaldemirgil/auto-commiter/README.md

 # Auto Commiter
-This is a shell script application which allows the user to add, commit and push to a github repo with just a word.
+This is a shell script application which allows the user to add, commit and push to a github repo with just a single command.

 ## Installation
 - Inside the root directory place the `.bashrc` file.